-PaRC has been created by the AIPR Trust Fund – Education, an educational trust established by the Australian Institute of Parks and Recreation (AIPR) in 1974.
+PaRC was created by the AIPR Trust Fund – Education, an educational trust established by the Australian Institute of Parks and Recreation (AIPR) in 1974.
 In 2017 the contemporary Trustees of the fund (Dr Anne Binkley, Mr Peter Nicholls, Mr Ray Steward, Mr Ken Trafford) resolved to expend the Trust moneys on an annotated bibliography of significant documentary materials accompanied by explanatory narratives.
 Charles Sturt University agreed to manage the project on behalf of the Trust as an element of its mission to present scholarship to the nation.
 The Trustees express their gratitude to Assoc.
 Professor Ben Wilson, Manager Andrew Cox and their colleagues at the University for administering the project through to practical completion.

 Objectives of PaRC Inc.